Deadline for Submission: July 25, 2023

 European Society for Dermatological Research (ESDR) Travel Award

 The ESDR facilitates exchange of information relevant to investigative dermatology between clinicians and scientists worldwide.
 One of the most important activities of the Society is to promote the presentation of new research data and ideas.
-This award of $2,000 Euro enables young investigators (<40 years of age) to travel to the Montagna Symposium, submit abstracts for poster presentation or potential selection for oral presentations, and engage in dialogue around pressing topics in the field.
-Additionally, conference registration fee is waived for award recipients (you will receive a discount code if selected).
+This award of $2,400 Euro enables young investigators (<40 years of age) to travel to the Montagna Symposium, submit abstracts for poster presentation or potential selection for oral presentations, and engage in dialogue around pressing topics in the field.

 Korean Society for Investigative Dermatology (KSID) Award

-Beginning in 2022, the KSID has provided a travel assistance award for the Montagna Symposium, encouraging Korean investigators to engage, share research and collaborate with other leaders in dermatologic research at the symposium.
+The KSID provides a travel assistance award for the Montagna Symposium, encouraging KSID investigators to engage, share research and collaborate with other leaders in dermatologic research at the symposium.
+Please contact the KSID for details.

 Taiwanese Society for Investigative Dermatology (TSID) Award

-The Taiwanese Society for Investigative Dermatology is excited to offer a travel award for young Taiwanese investigators to attend the 2023 Montagna Symposium.
-This travel award encourages their members to further the core value and mission of TSID, which is the advancement of investigative dermatology and cutaneous biology. $2,100 per award.
+The Taiwanese Society for Investigative Dermatology is excited to offer a travel award for young investigators to attend the Montagna Symposium.
+This travel award encourages members to further the core value and mission of TSID, which is the advancement of investigative dermatology and cutaneous biology.
+Please contact the TSID for details.

-The Montagna Symposium aims to increase participation of individuals from groups that are recognized as historically underrepresented in the health and science professions.
+The Molly Kulesz-Martin Directors Award for Diversity aims to increase participation of individuals from groups that are recognized as historically underrepresented in the health and science professions.
 The OHSU School of Medicine defines diversity as: Persons from racial or ethnic groups that are under-represented in medicine and biomedical sciences: (a) Black or African American, (b) Hispanic or Latino/a (individual of any gender identity originating from Mexico, Central or South America, or Caribbean cultures), (c) American Indian or Alaska Native, and (d) Native Hawaiian or Other Pacific Islander. ii.
 Persons from rural environments, defined as the majority of childhood years in a frontier environment or rural town as specified by the Oregon Office of Rural Health (i.e., a town of less than or equal to 40,000 population and at least 10 miles from a community of that size or larger). iii.
-Persons who have experienced significant disadvantage or adversity (i.e., a first generation college graduate; a recipient of social service resources while in elementary or secondary school, enhanced education or other programs for diverse populations; or by experience of economic, cultural, educational or family adversity).
-Recipients of this award will be reimbursed for the cost of travel and lodging (up to $1,200 USD) and registration will be waived.
+Persons who have experienced significant disadvantage or adversity (i.e., a first-generation college graduate; a recipient of social service resources while in elementary or secondary school, enhanced education or other programs for diverse populations; or by experience of economic, cultural, educational or family adversity).
+Recipients of this award will be reimbursed for the cost of travel and lodging (up to $1,600 USD) and registration will be waived.
+This registration fee covers all meals during the Symposium except for lunch on Saturday (free time).
+Reimbursement is made after the meeting.

 Please apply using this online application and include a brief summary of your goals for attending the conference and how this award will enable you to meet those goals.